jwestgard/aws-archiver/README.md

 ### Batch manifest file

 Collections of files are loaded using a manifest file.
+There are two types of manifest files:

+* md5sum manifest files
+* patsy-db manifest files

+#### md5sum manifest files

-The format of the manifest is a text file listing one asset per line, in the form
+A text file listing one asset per line, in the form
 ```<md5 hash> <whitespace> <absolute local path>```.
 This is the same line
 format as the output of the Unix ```md5sum``` utility.
 As a convenience, a
 script to generate the latter from a directory of files is included in this